Magisk-Modules-Repo/energizedprotection/README.md

 #### Whitelist (DOMAIN) Instructions:
  - Find text file on sdcard called `whitelist` in `sdcard/EnergizedProtection/`
  - Add the domain name only, to the whitelist.
 Ex. `abcd.com`
- - Run hosts script and choose whitelist `d` option.
+ - Run hosts script and choose whitelist `w` option.

 #### Whitelist (REGEX) Instructions:
  - Find text file on sdcard called `whitelist` in `sdcard/EnergizedProtection/`
  - Add the regex to whitelist.
 Ex. `.*abcd.*` and now all domains with `abcd` in it will be whitelisted.
- - Run hosts script and choose whitelist `r` option.
+ - Run hosts script and choose whitelist `w` option.

 #### Altogether Whitelist
 - `All Three Formats` of whitelisting can be done by `w` only too.

+#### Instant Whitelist
+ - To instantly whitelist a domain, select `iw` and then type your domain.
+ - Type `Y` and press enter.

 #### Blacklist Instructions:
  - Find text file on sdcard called `blacklist` in `sdcard/EnergizedProtection/`
  - Add exact lines you want to remove it (do not include the `0.0.0.0` -> so for example: `abcd.com`)
  - Run hosts script and choose blacklist `b` option.

+#### Instant Blacklist
+ - To instantly blacklist a domain, select `ib` and then type your domain.
+ - Type `Y` and press enter.

+#### Redirect Domains
+ - Find text file on sdcard called `redirectlist` in `sdcard/EnergizedProtection/`
+ - Add the domain name only, to the redirectlist.
+Ex. `abcd.com`
+ - Run hosts script and choose whitelist `ri` option.
+ - Type your `IP` and type `Y`
+ - Hit enter.

+#### Instant Redirect
+ - To instantly redirect a domain, select `ir` and then type your domain.
+ - Type `Y` & hit enter.
+ - Type your IPv4/v6 and press enter.
+ - Type `Y` & wait for the script to finish redirecting.

+#### Finishing
+ - Reboot once after applying hosts/whitelist/blacklist/redirectionlist.

-#### To Remove Whitelist/Blacklist:
+#### To Remove Whitelist/Blacklist/Redirectionlist
- - Just run hosts script and reinstall host file of choice without selecting whitelist/blacklist.
+ - Just run hosts script and reinstall host file of choice without selecting whitelist/blacklist/redirectionlist.

 ## Changelog
+v. edamame
+ - Reworked script.
+Totally re-written to improve the script quality.
+ - Added `Redirect Domains`, `Instant Redirect`, `Backup & Restore` & `Domain Check` Features.
+ - Re-written `Whitelist` & `Blacklist` work-flow.
+Fixed issues.
+ - Added blacklist `Log` to check already blacklisted domains.
+ - Added whitelist `Log` to check already whitelisted domains.
+ - Improved blacklisting features (Blacklist & Instant Blacklist) to `remove` duplicates.
+ - Improved `Current-O-Patch`, `Delta Patch` & `Redirection IP` Features.
+ - `Redesigned` Script UI.
+ - Added Magisk Manager opener activity, via script.
+ - Improved sleep parameters.
+ - Improved adblocker detection.
+Thanks to `Romain.`
+ - Added full Porn pack as extension.
+ - Patched other fixes.
+ - Improved Script.

+__Note__: After installing new update, it will show an update is available, due to directory change.

 v4.0
  - Reworked Script.
  - Added `Delta Patchset` & `Current-O-Update` Features.
-(Check upper details for more info)
+(Check uppee details for more info)
  - Improved hosts clearing.
  - Added warning before applying large hosts.
  - Moved temp location to `sdcard/EnergizedProtection`.